AhnJihwan/AhnTri/README.md

 And I just made a new feature: memory copy.
 Now it can memorize chars like a or b
 I am looking forward to usernames and passwords, and some AI funtions for cbot.
+# What I am developing NOW: Game
+And I cannot develop from middle of april to end of april.
 # Current status
 Added feature(Accomplished)
 - Terminal instead of NumDOS